kanakukko123/Pihole-with-salt/README.md

 continues...
 ## Init.sls
 Under work.
-It will create the user and the server and then make a password for it
+It will create the user and the server and then make a secure key for it.